How the Festival helped Tyler rejoin mainstream education

 Athena Stevens is an associate artist the Shakespeare’s Globe Theatre, writer on attachment at the Finborough Theatre, an elected Women’s Equality Party Spokesperson, and a TEDx Speaker.

-This year she was the first performer with a disability to be nominated for an Offie Award and received two writing commissions: a pilot for Channel 4 and a feminist response to Faust.
-Her most recent play Schism garnered several five star reviews, was featured on BBC’S Woman’s Hour, and is currently in discussions for a West End Transfer.
-As a YouTube creator Athena has created five web series but is now focusing to use the medium to teach others to build emotional resilience and self advocacy skills with the web series Make Your Own Damn Tea.
-She considers herself a political writer, having essays which have been published for Medium, Huffington Post, and iNews.
+She was the first performer with a disability to be nominated for an Offie Award and received two writing commissions: a pilot for Channel 4 and a feminist response to Faust.
+Her play Schism garnered several five star reviews, was featured on BBC’S Woman’s Hour.
+A YouTube creator, Athena's videos include the series Make Your Own Damn Tea, focusing on teaching others to build emotional resilience and self advocacy skills.
+She is a political writer, having essays published by Medium, Huffington Post, and iNews.

 Sir Tom StoppardPlaywright